hoavu-cs/SketchLib/documentation/heavy_hitters.md

 ### Overview

-It supports the following operations:
+These support the following operations:

 - insert a token and count (default is 1) as encountered in the data stream.
 - return all heavy hitter elements and their approximate counts.